stolebudisava/phpAuthApp/README.md

 # phpAuthApp
-Basic authenticationin php app with use of slim framework and few other frameworks.
+Basic authentication php app with use of slim framework and few other frameworks.

 How to setup: